-As soon as we deploy our parachutes it is imperative to keep our heads on a swivel all the way to the ground as to avoid a canopy collision.
-As soon we deploy our canopy there are some very important issues that need to be addressed, even prior to entering the landing pattern.
+As soon as we deploy our parachutes it is imperative to keep our heads on a swivel all the way to the ground to avoid a canopy collision.
+There are some very important issues that need to be addressed, even prior to entering the landing pattern.

-- 1) Priority number ONE is to check your canopy to ensure that there is no malfunction and if there is, deal with it appropriately.
-After a malfunction it is even more important to follow the following steps. - 2) Priority number TWO is to avoid any potential canopy collision.
-This can be done by placing your hands on the rear risers immediately on deployment and look for other canopies in the sky.
-If there is a potential for a canopy collision the common response is for: - a) Both skydivers to pull on the RIGHT REAR riser to collision avoidance.
-Rear risers are a much faster response than trying to un-stow brakes to execute a turn, - b) If both skydivers are offset to the left and heading towards one another they will pull a left rear riser, - c) Next you should look to locate other skydivers to further avoid any canopy collision (count canopies). - 3) Priority number THREE is to check altitude and determine if you can reach your intended landing area.
-If not, asses how you should adjust the flight mode of the canopy to reach the intended landing area.
+- Priority number ONE is to check your canopy to ensure that there is no malfunction, and if • there is, deal with it appropriately.
+After a malfunction it is even more important to follow the following steps. - Priority number TWO is to avoid any potential canopy collision.
+This can be done by placing your hands on the rear risers immediately on deployment and looking for other canopies in the sky.
+If there is potential for a canopy collision, the common response is for: - Both skydivers to pull on the RIGHT REAR riser to avoid collision.
+Rear risers are a much faster response than trying to un-stow brakes to execute a turn; or, - If both skydivers are offset to the left and heading towards one another they will pull a b) left rear riser; - Next you should look to locate other skydivers to further avoid any canopy collision (count canopies). - Priority number THREE is to check altitude and determine if you can reach your intended landing area.
+If not, assess how you should adjust the flight mode of the canopy to reach the intended landing area.
 If you still cannot then select an alternate landing area.
 Where are you?
 Where do you need to be?
-You can use the 45-degree rule ("accuracy trick") here to determine if you will make your intended landing area or not.
+You can use the 45-degree rule ("accuracy trick") to determine if you will make your intended landing area or not (see Figure 2 on the following page).

 If you are unable to make the intended landing area, make a decision early to locate your predetermined alternate landing area.
 This should be considered by 2,000 ft.
 AGL.
-Remember if you are not going to make your intended dropzone you should apply the same pattern (right, left hand or modified pattern) you were going to use for your primary and apply it to your alternate dropzone.
+Remember, if you are not going to make your intended landing area, you should apply the same pattern (right hand, left hand, or modified pattern) that you were going to use for your intended landing area and apply it to your alternate landing area.